1978 Pittsburgh Steelers season: Week 2: vs. Seattle Seahawks

 This game marked the second ever meeting between the Steelers and the Seattle Seahawks, who were playing in just their third NFL season.
 The Seahawks entered the game hoping to stop the Steelers running game – while that effort was largely successful the Steelers and quarterback Terry Bradshaw won with the passing game.
 After a scoreless first quarter, the Steelers took a 14–0 lead which they wouldn't relinquish on a pair of Bradshaw touchdown passes.
 Linebacker Jack Lambert led the Steelers defense with an interception, a fumble recovery and five solo tackles.

 The first quarter saw Bradshaw injure his throwing hand when he jammed his index finger on a helmet.
 However, he played through the soreness and threw the two second-quarter scoring passes to Lynn Swann and Sidney Thornton.
 The Seahawks scored on a David Sims rushing touchdown to stay within one score at halftime.
 The Seahawks caught the Steelers off guard with a successful onside kick following the Sims score, however the subsequent drive ended in a missed field goal.
 In the third quarter, the Seahawks narrowed the lead to just four points off an Effren Herrera field goal.

-At the start of the fourth quarter Franco Harris, who was hampered in the game by a bruised thigh, was stopped less than a yard short of the goalline on a third down play.
+At the start of the fourth quarter Franco Harris, who was hampered in the game by a bruised thigh, was stopped less than a yard short of the goal line on a third down play.
 Coach Chuck Noll initially sent the field-goal team on, but after a timeout he reconsidered and sent the offense back out.
 Harris ran behind the right guard and pushed the ball across the plane of the goalline before being pushed back.
 The play was ruled a touchdown, though the Seahawks disputed the call.